flowdock/api-docs/docs/How-To-Create-Bidirectional-Integrations.md

   end
 ```

-### Example Flowdock user ID extraction and request verification

 We use [JWT](http://jwt.io) to sign the Flowdock user ID.
 You need the OAuth token and client secret to decode it.
+Here's an example of Flowdock user ID extraction and request verification.

 ```ruby
   def decode_flowdock_user_id